 - Contraceptives with Nonoxynol-9 spermicide

-- Effects of an IUD
+- Using an IUD

 - If your pelvic or bladder muscles are too tense or too weak

-- The presence of any physical objects that could obstruct urine flow such as incorrectly installed diaphragm, large tampons, menstrual cups
+- The presence of any physical objects that could obstruct urine flow such as an incorrectly installed diaphragm, large tampons, menstrual cups

 - Bladder and urethra scarring